-Travel baseball is offered to players who will turn 13 prior to 30 April of this year or older, or , players currently in 7th grade and above.
-All teams under the travel baseball program will play on a 90 foot baseball diamond with a 60'6" foot distance between mound and home plate.
+All teams under the travel baseball program will play on a regulation sized 90 foot baseball diamond with a 60'6" foot distance between mound and home plate.

 Team rosters are filled via tryout selection.

-Teams travel across Delaware County with some Chester and Montco games.
+Teams travel across Delaware County with some Chester County, Montco and Philly games.

-High school, middle school and CYO baseball does not usually interfere with travel baseball.
-In the event of conflicts in the seasonal overlap our coaches will normally work around the conflicts.
+Local high school, middle school and CYO baseball does not usually interfere with SAA travel baseball.
+In the event of conflicts in the seasonal overlap (during tryouts and preseason practice) our coaches will normally work around the conflicts.

 Family vacations in the summer are a fact of life.
-If you can’t schedule your family vacation after the season you should discuss your vacation schedule with the coach prior to accepting a roster spot on a team.
-Again, this does not mean don’t play.
-It means be up front.
+If you can’t schedule your family vacation after the season and playoffs you should discuss your vacation schedule with the coach prior to accepting a roster spot on a team.

 Positions in the field (and other coaching decisions) - Players are encouraged to tryout at positions best suited to their ability.
 However, players (and parents) should realize that coaches will move players around in the field during tryouts, practices and games for various reasons.
 Players might be asked to play positions they don't necessarily like in certain situations to help the team better compete.
 Parents are encouraged to respect and support coaching decisions that come about for betterment of the team.
 This dynamic will persist over the playing career of most players.
 As such, players need to understand and accept it.